nsfcac/repacss-user-guide/docs/running-jobs/monitoring.md

 ---

-## 🧠 Logging into Compute Nodes
+## Accessing Compute Nodes During Job Execution

-To SSH into a node while your job is running:
+To securely access a compute node while your job is running:

-1. Find your job's nodes:
+1. Determine the node list assigned to your job:

    ```bash
    scontrol show job <jobid> | grep -oP 'NodeList=nid(\[.+\]|.+)'